 Your kids naturally enjoy being active; they are also interested in working out their fingers.
 So, guide them in whatever they do, but do not do everything for them.
 Minimal supervision would advise; kids also have to learn things their way.

 5. Balance and trunk control

 Toddlers have their center of gravity at a high level, about the chest level.
 This is why they have difficulty doing sudden movements without falling.
 As they reach 6 months- they will start showing displeasure upon losing a toy.
 When they reach their toddler years, they love to do everything, including dressing themselves and eating by themselves.
 Toddlers are still learning to coordinate their movements, so when they climb and sit on the top of the wooden stacking toy.
 It encourages them to balance themselves in order not to fall.

 6. Encourages creativity

 Kids naturally want to explore everything, and they do whatever they have in mind.
 They can pretend he/she is a commander or a leader trying to lead a group of toy soldiers to put an end to an evil mastermind.
 They can also pretend that they’re riding a horse or a spaceship; there’s no limitation when it comes to a child’s imagination.
 Don’t be surprised if they don’t want to be disturbed because they’re trying to save the world before it’s too late.
 It just shows how creative and imaginative they are.

 7. Language concepts

-Be entertained and enjoy!
-By the way, Don’t forget to check the article : benefits of having Wooden Toy Chest for Your Kids.
+Be entertained, and enjoy it!
+By the way, Don’t forget to check the article: benefits of having Wooden Toy Chest for Your Kids.